 5. Note that if the factors noted (gas composition, pressure, dirt, non-zero conditions, or sensor orientation) were the same as the original calibration conditions, we would expect the mWo to be less than or equal to five mW.

-7. To summarize, if the user can simulate the Sage calibration conditions accurately, the user should be within one mW of the initial calibration data.
+7. To summarize, if the user can accurately simulate the Sage calibration conditions, the user should be within one mW of the initial calibration data.
 Given that it is not always possible to duplicate these conditions, a mWo within ten milliwatts is an acceptable value.
 This method permits the user to verify the calibration while the meter is in the pipe and under application conditions.

-8. Note, if desired, the user may conduct a second check as well, but using ambient air.
+8. Note, if desired, the user may conduct a second check while using ambient air.
 This validation method requires that the user remove the sensor from the pipe and insert it in a vessel like an empty plastic water bottle.
 The mW value for ambient air is on the meter’s Certiﬁcate of Conformance.

 9. For CAR(1) compliance (for the protocols listed below), Sage recommends (but does not require) a periodic validation check, at least annually, by following this procedure.
 Alternately, the user may ship the Sage ﬂow meter back to Sage for a calibration check.
 When doing so, please obtain a Return Meter Authorization (RMA) from the Service Department before shipping the meter.